Personal Finance

 What is Consumer Credit?
 The Different Types, How it Works, and Pros and Cons

 You’ve probably heard of consumer credit, but do you know how it works?
 Every time you use your credit card or take out a loan to finance a big purchase like a house, you are using consumer credit.
-It allows you to make purchases now and pay them off over time with interest.
-While consumer credit can be a very useful tool, it also comes with risks, such as damaged credit, high-interest debt, and bankruptcy if not properly managed.
+It lets you make purchases now and pay them off over time with interest.
+While consumer credit can be a very useful tool, it also comes with real risks: damaged credit, high-interest debt, and bankruptcy if not properly managed.

 So, what is consumer credit?
-Are there any types?
+Are there different types?
 How does it work?
 What are the pros and cons?
-Strap in as you are about to be taken on a wild ride to uncover these puzzling questions.
-Ready?
-Let’s get started!
+Let’s work through each of those questions in turn.

 What is Consumer Credit?